 [SCHOOL NAME] IS IN THE JUMP SHOT FOR HEALTH FINALS!

 The Jump Shot for Health steps challenge is coming soon.
 Get ready to start the new year off right, with a focus on your health and well-being while helping our school win a basketball court makeover.
 Jump Shot for Health registration will be available in the Sharecare platform for eligible Be Well SHBP® members and spouses starting New Years Day.
-Learn more about the challenge by visiting Bewell.shbp.com/jump-shot-for-health.
+Learn more about the challenge by visiting Bewellshbp.com/jump-shot-for-health.

 Post 2 (on or after 1/1)